Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Supplementary Table : Symmetry invariants of anti-unitary groups

-{\bf Obtaining projective irReps.} For a given factor system $\omega_2(g_1,g_2)$, all the irReps of $G$ can be obtained by reducing the regular projective Rep using the eigenfunction method.
-The details of the method are provided in Ref. \cite{YangLiu} and will not be repeated here.
-The complete results of irReps of some anti-unitary groups for given factor systems are provided in \cite{Yang2021}.
+{\bf Obtaining projective irreducible co-representations (irReps).} For a given factor system $\omega_2(g_1,g_2)$, all the irReps of $G$ can be obtained by reducing the regular projective Rep using the eigenfunction method.
+The details of the method are provided in SRefs.\cite{YangLiu,YangYFL_CG2021} and will not be repeated here.
+The complete results of irReps of some anti-unitary groups for given factor systems are provided in SRef.\cite{Yang2021}.

+{\bf Realization of symmetry invariants via double valued Reps for Magnetic point groups and Spin point groups.} For a spin-space group $\mathcal{G}$, the little co-group $G_\mathbf{K}$ at momentum $\mathbf{K}$ of Brillouin zone (BZ) is a spin point group \cite{Litvin1977,schiff2023spin}.
+Since we study spin-space groups isomorphic to magnetic space groups, we have $G_{\mathbf{K}}\cong M_{\mathbf{K}}$, where the magnetic point group $M_{\mathbf{K}}$ is the little co-group of isomorphic magnetic space group $\mathcal{M}$.